nickw1/lilt/README.md

 Once all answers for a given exercise and for a given user are authorised, that user will be able to view protected content which depends on completion of that xercise.

+For exercises with no questions (e.g. paper-based exercises) where you want to hde the discussion until students have tried out the exercise, the message "Answered" will appear for each student that clicks the completion button after completing the exercise (see "adding an exercise", above).

 ## Write your notes (tutors)